Kingxukai/linux/Documentation/hwmon/k8temp.rst

 	temp1_input - TjOffset*2 < TControlMax,

-TjOffset is not yet exported by the driver, TControlMax is usually 70 degrees C. The rule of the thumb -> CPU temperature should not cross 60 degrees C too much.
+TjOffset is not yet exported by the woke driver, TControlMax is usually 70 degrees C. The rule of the woke thumb -> CPU temperature should not cross 60 degrees C too much.